surajiyer28/surajiyer28/README.md

-# Hello, I'm [Your Name] 👋
+# Hello, I'm Suraj Iyer 👋

 ## About Me
-- 🔭 I'm currently working on [Current Project/Job]
-- 🌱 I'm currently learning [What You're Learning]
-- 👯 I'm looking to collaborate on [Interesting Projects]
-- 💬 Ask me about [Your Expertise]
+- 🎓 MS in Computer Science student at Indiana University Bloomington (Expected May 2026)
+- 💻 Former Research Analyst at Merkle
+- 🌱 Passionate about Machine Learning, Software Engineering, and Full Stack Development
-- 📫 How to reach me: [Your Email/LinkedIn/Twitter]
+- 📫 How to reach me: suraiyer@iu.edu
-- 😄 Pronouns: [Your Pronouns]
-- ⚡ Fun fact: [Interesting Fact About You]

 ## 🚀 Languages:
 <p align="left">